Auz/FancySortable/README.md

 * expandHeight - Number of px high to make the gap between items when hovered over.
 Defaults to 50% of the first item.
 * hoverDuration - Number of milliseconds to make the effects last for on hovers.
 Default: 300 ms
 * moveDuration - Number of milliseconds for the move effect.
 Default: 700ms.
 * dragOpacity - Opacity, from 0 to 1, to make the the dragging element.
+Default: 0.6
 * origOpacity - Opacity, from 0 to 1, to make the original item in the list.
+Default: 0.5
+* scrollWindow - Boolean: Whether or not to scroll the window when dragging gets close to the edge of the view port.
+Default: true
+* scrollerOptions - An Object to pass to the Scroller instance, see Scroller documentation.
+Only used if scrollWindow is true.
+Default: {}

 Events
 ------